 Definitions of terms used on the COVID-19 case data graphs and tables.

-Each point on the "7-day average" line/chart is the average of the previous 7 days.
+Each point on the these charts/tables is the average of the previous 7 or 5 days, as noted.
 This approach smooths out the data which makes it easier to understand general trends.

 The number of people who have tested positive and have not yet been changed to “resolved” or "deaths".

 Cases per 100,000